-The fair values of listed investments available for sale are based on guoted market prices as at year-end.
-The guoted market price refers to the closing price on the last date of business before year-end.
+The fair values of listed investments available for sale are based on quoted market prices as at year-end.
+The quoted market price refers to the closing price on the last date of business before year-end.
 The fair values of unlisted investments not traded in an active market are determined by means of applicable valuation methods, based on market conditions as at year-end.
 Fair values of the remainder of financial instruments are determined on the basis of discounted-cash flow models.
 The nominal values of trade and other receivables and payables and interest-bearing borrowings less impairments and allowances for credit losses are deemed as their fair values.

 Fair value measurements are disclosed in accordance with the hierarchy below:

-Level I Ouoted prices in terms of active markets for identical assets and liabilities.
-Level 2 Level 3 Inputs for assets and liabilities not based on available market data.
+- Level | Quoted prices in terms of active markets for identical assets and liabilities. - Level 2 Inputs other than quoted prices obtained directly (prices) or indirectly (derived from prices). - Level 3 Inputs for assets and liabilities not based on available market data.